 History of Venta Icenorum

 While Venta Icenorum was first established around AD 70, there is evidence of human settlement in the area going back to the Mesolithic period (10,000 – 4,000BC).
 The town’s name literally means “marketplace of the Iceni”.
 The Iceni were an ancient Briton tribe that lived in East Anglia and Venta Icenorum was their capital.
+Warham Camp in North Norfolk is a hill fort that they built.
 During the winter of AD 61, their queen Boudica unsuccessfully led them in a revolt against Roman rule.

 Venta Icenorum was mentioned in both the Ravenna Cosmography and the Antonine Itinerary.
 It is one of only three Roman regional capitals in Britain that were built over by medieval and modern towns (the others are Wroxeter and Silchester).
-There were also two other important fortified Roman sites in Norfolk – Burgh Castle and Caister-on-Sea.
+There were also two other important fortified Roman sites in Norfolk – Burgh Castle and Caister-on-Sea Roman Fort.

 The Development of Venta Icenorum